Biography

 © Anthony Wigglesworth - All Rights Reserved

-Wigglesworth’s dialogue with Information Theory is further distilled in his modular ink drawings, which visualize the "Curtain of Time."
-Frequently showcased in major art capitals under the direction of curator Odelette Cho with Donghwa Ode Gallery, his work has been a recurring fixture at Art Miami, Art New York, and Art Market San Francisco.
-His 2024 presentation at Art Miami was attended by the Consulate General for Ireland in Florida and the Head of Culture Ireland in New York, highlighting his stature as a key figure in Ireland’s international cultural vanguard.
+Wigglesworth’s dialogue with Information Theory is further distilled in his modular ink drawings, which capture ideas of time, light, frequency, and music as visual information.
+Frequently showcased in major art capitals, his work has been a recurring fixture at Art Miami, Art New York, and Art Market San Francisco.

 Ink on paper